Supreet7/dad2/source/index.html.md

 language_tabs: # must be one of https://git.io/vQNgJ
   - shell
   - ruby
-  - python
-  - javascript

 toc_footers:
   - <a href='https://devtools.dol.gov/developer'>DOL Public API</a>

 includes:
+  - ErrorMessage
+  - RateLimit
+  - API
+  - Example
-  - ExploreOurData
+  - Support
-  - errors
+  - APINotifications

 search: true
 ---
-# User's Guide
+# Authentication

 To use the API you must register at [https://devtools.dol.gov/developer](https://devtools.dol.gov/developer) and request an API key for each application that will access the API.
 Registration and API keys are free.

 ## Registration process